 Paying For The Anointing?

-There is a popular teaching in the church that we pay a price for the anointing.
+There is a popular teaching in the professing Christian community that we pay a price for the anointing.

 This teaching normally goes something like, “The anointing gives you power to get results.
 But this power comes with a cost!
 How badly do you want it?
 Are you willing to pay the price to walk in the anointing?
 If so, then you must be prepared to sacrifice.
 The greater your trials, the greater the anointing.”

-Normally, the hearer is instructed to perform various religious works to pay the price for the anointing (e.g., praying more, fasting more, suffering more, meditating more, giving more donations, going into isolation or seclusion, being mentored as a “spiritual son” or “spiritual daughter,” etc).
+People are instructed to perform various religious works in order to pay the price for the anointing (e.g., praying more, fasting more, suffering more, meditating more, giving more donations, going into isolation or seclusion, being mentored as a “spiritual son” or “spiritual daughter” by a religious leader, etc).

-This sends the Believer on an endless journey of religious works — because there is always a “greater anointing” to seek after and pay for.
+This teaching sends people on an endless exhausting journey of performing religious works, because who doesn’t want to be more anointed?
+Plus, there is always a “greater anointing” to seek after and pay for.

-The pursuit for a “greater anointing” is like a carrot-on-a-stick dangling in front of them, luring them on and on to seek more spiritual power from God.
+This religious pursuit for a “greater anointing” is like a carrot-on-a-stick dangling in front of them, luring them on to seek more spiritual power from God.